 Video projectors can be an expensive investment.
 Maintaining them is worth the effort and now more simple than ever.
-Projectors are air cooled and it is critical that air flow remain constant to prevent overheating and damage to internal components.
+Projectors are air-cooled and it is critical that airflow remains constant to prevent overheating and damage to internal components.
 Fans bring air in from the outside, pass it through the projector, usually directed over critical sections and then out through a vented panel.
 Since room air is used in this process, dust that floats in room air is also pulled into the projector.
 The projector’s air filter prevents these particles from getting in the optical path and degrading image quality.
-If it is not regularly cleaned dust can clog the filter reducing air flow and ultimately damaging the projector.
+If it is not regularly cleaned dust can clog the filter reducing airflow and ultimately damaging the projector.

 Once the filter has been removed, it can be cleaned in several ways.
 Compressed air can be used to blow the dust out of the filter from the opposite side.
 Most filters can also be cleaned with a vacuum or by using warm water.
 If you use water, be sure the filter is completely dry before putting it back into the projector.